-Teachers may nominate themselves or another teacher.
-Nominations shall be made in writing to the Principal no later than five (5) days before the election.
-A ballot containing the names of all qualified teachers nominated shall be prepared and kept on file with other council records.
-Teachers shall elect a chairperson to oversee the meeting to elect teacher members to the council.
+The teachers attending the meeting shall choose a chairperson to chair the meeting to elect teacher members to the council.
 Balloting will continue until three (3) teachers are elected.
 Teacher members must be employees of the District and currently assigned to the school where they are elected as council member.
 For the purpose of electing teacher council members, a Principal or Assistant Principal may not vote or serve as a teacher council member.
 Election shall be by majority vote of all teachers assigned to the school.